-Discounts are only offered to health care providers that serve a large number of uninsured and low-income patients, usually in rural communities, and offer vital services to cancer patients and children.
-The discounts for the medications can be up to 50 percent of the medication cost and are negotiated with the drug companies.
+Discounts are only offered to health care providers that serve a large number of uninsured and low-income patients — usually in rural communities — and offer vital services to cancer patients and children.
+The discounts can be as much as 50 percent of a medication’s cost and are negotiated with the drug companies.

-The money saved allows facilities that qualify to continue caring for vulnerable populations in some of the most underserved areas of the country.
-340B hospitals and clinics also use their savings to reinvest in comprehensive services, such as trauma care, labor and delivery, HIV-AIDS, immunizations and chronic conditions.
+Those savings allow facilities that qualify to continue caring for vulnerable populations in some of the most underserved areas of the country.
+340B hospitals and clinics also use their savings to invest in comprehensive services, such as trauma care, labor and delivery, and immunizations, as well as treatment for HIV/AIDS and other chronic conditions.

 What Is Changing with the Program?

-With these dramatic cuts, drug prices will increase and providers that offer care to vulnerable populations will be profoundly affected and likely forced to eliminate or scale back vital programs such as cancer care, mental health and opioid services.
-In addition, because cost is the number one reason patients do not fill their prescriptions, any increase in cost will put medication even further out of reach for even more patients.
+With these dramatic cuts, drug prices will increase.
+Providers that currently offer care to vulnerable populations will be profoundly affected and likely forced to eliminate or scale back vital programs such as cancer care, mental health, and opioid services.
+In addition, because the cost is the No. 1 reason patients do not fill prescriptions, any increase will put medication further out of reach for even more patients.

-Understandably, organizations affected are concerned about how it will impact their ability to treat the underserved communities and stay afloat.
+Understandably, affected organizations are concerned about how these changes will impact their ability to treat the underserved communities — and even stay afloat.

 The 340B drug pricing program doesn’t just impact the hospitals and clinics being reimbursed.
-The program also serves as a benefit to countless people who live in the communities and go to those hospitals and clinics for care.
+The program also benefits people in these communities who depend on those hospitals and clinics for care.

 Why 340B Matters

-Without the current levels of 340B Medicare reimbursement, the cost of prescription drugs for the uninsured and underinsured could be passed onto the hospitals, making it harder for them to treat people with no or very little insurance.
+Without the current levels of 340B Medicare reimbursement, the cost of prescription drugs for the uninsured and underinsured could be passed on to participating hospitals, making it harder for them to treat people with little or no insurance.

-Additionally, if hospitals and clinics have to absorb that cost, some facilities may not be able to afford it and could shut down as a result.
-The 340B program plays a critical role in creating and caring for vulnerable communities across the country, and given the ever-increasing cost of pharmaceuticals, the program remains essential.
+If hospitals and clinics have to absorb that cost, some may not be able to afford it and could shut down as a result.
+The 340B program plays a critical role in creating and caring for vulnerable communities across the country.
+Given the ever-increasing cost of medications, this program is essential.